Composing Parts for Expressive Object Generation: Conclusion

 \subsection{Problem Setup}

-We consider each span of tokens $\mathbf{p}_i$ as indicative of describing one part of the object, with attributes $\mathbf{a}_i$ describing in appearance.
-The users are provided with the following ways to describe the parts in terms of their attributes $\ba_{i}$ of the object.
-Our design choices are based on the rich-text generation~\cite{ge2023expressive}, which allows us to explore various controls for part generation.
-The
+We consider each span of tokens $\mathbf{p}_i$ as indicative of describing one part of the object, with attributes $\ba_i$ describing its overall appearance.
+Our design choices are based on the rich-text generation~\cite{ge2023expressive}, and we allow the user to specify the following type of attributes for part generation (Fig.~\ref{fig:overview}):

-\textbf{Part Description.} The part description (\ie footnote) is an important attribute that specifies the part of an object; for example, for the part ($\bp_i$) 'crown' of a bird, we can specify the attribute ($\ba_i^{p}$ = `a crown of a peacock').
-This helps in specifying novel part descriptions, which can lead to artistic novel compositions.
+\textbf{Part Description (\ie footnote).} It is an important attribute that specifies the part of an object; for example, for the part ($\bp_i$) `crown' of a bird, we can specify the attribute ($\ba_i^{p}$ = `a crown of a peacock').
+This helps specify novel part descriptions, which can lead to artistic novel compositions.

-\textbf{Font Color.} The font color helps us specify the exact RGB values for the color attribute $\ba_i^{c}$, we want for the object part $\bp_i$.
-The exact value of RGB allows fine grained control over color of the desired part, whereby just specifying specific colors like `brick red' lead to ignorance by Stable Diffusion~\cite{ge2023expressive}.
+\textbf{Font Color.} It helps us specify the exact RGB values for the color attribute $\ba_i^{c}$ we want for the object part $\bp_i$.
+The exact value of RGB allows fine-grained control over the color of the desired part, whereby just specifying specific colors like `brick red' leads to ignorance by Stable Diffusion~\cite{ge2023expressive}.

 \textbf{Font Style.} The font style is indicative of the specific artistic style $\ba_{i}^{s}$ like `of Claude Monet' and `of Van Gogh' when synthesizing images of paintings.
-This instructs the model to generate a part following a specific style for the given prompt and blend it with other parts of the object.
-The uniqueness of PartCraft is that it can specify part styles even for objects in paintings and comics, as it's based on extracting knowledge from large-scale text-2-image models (Sec.~\ref{sec:analysis}).
+This instructs the model to generate a part following a specific style for the given prompt and blend it with other parts of the object (Sec.~\ref{sec:analysis}).

 \textbf{Font Size.} The font size controls the relative size of each part in a generation~\cite{hertz2022prompt}.
-We use the $\ba^{w}_{i}$ to denote the size of each token.
+We use the $\ba^{w}_{i}$ to denote size.